eduNEXT/eox-theming/README.rst

 The plugin conducts a hierarchical search for the requested template.
 It begins with the main theme (identified by ``name``), then moves to the second level (identified by ``parent``), and finally to the third level (identified by ``grandparent``).
 This hierarchical approach ensures that the plugin searches through the theme directories, prioritizing the most specific customizations over the default ones.
 You can find how to use the theme hierarchy in the upcoming `Usage`_ section.

-If you are looking for professional development or support with multitenancy or multi-sites in the Open edX platform, you can reach out to sales@edunext.co

 Compatibility Notes
 ===================